-Appendix A. Demographic charts
+Appendix A. Demographics

-The charts below illustrate the demographics discussed on page 8.
+The charts, tables, and maps in this appendix illustrate the demographics discussed on page 15.

 Chart 1: 12% of all Minnesotans lived in poverty in 2011.
 By comparison, 22% of Minnesotans with disabilities lived in poverty in 2011.
-Source: Minnesota Compass.
+Poverty status in general has increased since 2008.
+Source: Minnesota Compass (image captured from website).